 The Museum supports a wide variety of interdisciplinary research projects which address topics of importance such as current and future postal operations, as well as philatelic and postal history.
 Our efforts are a resource and point of reference for research and wider investigation by historians throughout the United States and the world.

-On behalf of Owney the Dog, our famed four-legged friend (he is on a stamp!), the Smithsonian’s National Postal Museum (NPM) cordially invites you to the Dog Days of Summer Family Festival.
-The program activities will take place throughout the museum on Saturday, July 29th from 10:00 am to 3:00 pm.
+On behalf of Owney the Dog, our famed four-legged friend, the Smithsonian’s National Postal Museum cordially invites you to the Dog Days of Summer Family Festival.
+The program activities will take place throughout the museum on Saturday, July 28th and Sunday, July 29th from 10:00 am to 3:00 pm.

 K-9 Demonstration with Amtrak Police

-While U.S. mail is mainly moved by trucks and planes these days, there are still some courier companies using rail as a mean to transport packages.
-The USPS had a contract with Amtrak to carry mail until 2004, and the Post Office benefited from the diligent work of law enforcement and K-9 units as they not only protected people on board, but also cargo and mail.
-Today, their main focus is protecting people, but the Amtrak K-9 Unit has been a very important part of the U.S. mail story.
-Sergeant Micah Jones from the Amtrak Police Department and his partner Summer, a female yellow Labrador, will demonstrate what their patrol routine looks like.
-Join us for demonstrations at 11:30 am and again at 2:00 pm in the Museum Atrium.
+While U.S. mail is mainly moved by trucks and planes these days, there are still some courier companies using trains to transport packages and other items.
+USPS worked with Amtrak for many years and benefited from the diligent work of law enforcement and K-9 units as they not only protected people on board, but cargo and mail as well.
+Sergeant Micah Jones from the Amtrak Police Department and his partner, Summer the Labrador, will demonstrate their patrol routine at 11:00 a.m. and 1:00 p.m. both Saturday and Sunday.

-Join us for a special story time about Owney the Dog, and other animals that helps carry mail.
-Story time begins every half hour in the Museum Atrium.
-Owney, the Mail-Pouch Pooch by Mona Kerby Mule Train Mail by Craig Brown
+Join us for a special story time about Owney the Dog and other animals that also help carry mail.
+Story time begins every half hour in the Atrium.
+Owney, the Mail-Pouch Pooch by Mona Kerby Can I Be Your Dog? by Troy Cummings

 Owney the Dog Mo-‘woof’-vie Theater

-In our temporary Mo’woof’vie Theater, watch the true story of Owney come to “life” with beautiful animation, a fun (and historically accurate) story, and the deep grandfather baritone of Trace Adkins!
+In our temporary Mo’woof’vie Theater, watch the true story of Owney come to life with beautiful animation, a fun (and historically accurate) story, and the grandfatherly baritone of Trace Adkins!
 Sing along to a catchy theme song, “The Owney Song.”
+Showings start every hour in the Byrne Education Loft (duration: 45 minutes).

 Ice Pops Give Away